 Even if the appointment from the Swedish County Administrative Board is determined for a certain area or a certain municipality, there is nothing to prevent the Notary Public from taking on tasks outside the specified area.
 The assignment given can be either time-limited or indefinite.
 An assistant Notary Public can also be appointed, with the aim of taking the place of the regular Notary Public when the latter is vacant or prevented from serving for some other reason.
 In some areas, several assistants can even be assigned, where a certain order of turn is determined when they are to fill the place of the regular.

 Not just anyone can become one, the county administrative board makes relatively far-reaching demands.

 To be a Notary Public these demands have to be met for the person:

 - Show a certificate that they are not declared bankrupt

 - Otherwise be suitable for the assignment

-In certain special circumstances, however, the County Administrative Board has the right to make an exception from point number 1.
+In certain special circumstances, however, the County Administrative Board can make an exception from point number 1.
 In reality, however, this is rarely used.

 A notary public in Sweden is a legally appointed and authorized official responsible for verifying and authenticating documents and legal transactions.
 They also certify copies of original documents and witness signatures.